tillmanjr/tdjr_rt_complete/README.md

 **Result**: The indicator is much more useful indicator and sizing side effects have been eliminated
 Note: repo sample images have not been updated to show this change

+#### Add support for characters with Companions (minions)

+If the character has a section for Companions (minions) the the Character button will be display as a seemless split button where:
+* Left 2/3rd scrolls to Character
+* Right 1/2rd scrolls to Companion

 ### The new control panel fits right in